robertwaredev/scripts/docs/Fogstone.md

 > Never assume sanity.

 - Fog falls perpetually from the leaves of the World Tree, a storm of creative and destructive energy which drifts across the land, scouring and re-shaping everything it touches, acting as a primordial, chaotic force of manifestation.
 (Procedural Regeneration)
-- Fog itself is the most important resource, and is gathered and condensed down to form Fogstones, which emit light that wards the effects of Fog, known as Foglight.
+- Fog itself is the most important Consumption Pool, and is gathered and condensed down to form Fogstones, which emit light that wards the effects of Fog, known as Foglight.
 - Fog comes with the challenge of hallucinations, shifting environments, randomly mutated enemies, spontaneous player translocation, wormhole apparition, temporary quantum entanglement, evil twins from parallel universes, and much more.
 - Fog is made up of many "exclusion zone" style storms that roam the land, and is only survived by the most knowledgeable and well-prepared.